misakimichy/Redux-state-tree/README.md

     3) In App component, instead of logging todos and goals, call `store.dispatch(receiveDataAction(todos, goals))`

     4) When you refresh the webpage and two seconds later, you'll get initial todo and goal list.

+21. Add loading indicator.
+    1) Currently, there is a delay before any of the data appears on the screen but you'll see input field and buttons.
+To prevent this, make a new reducer, which is in charge of the loading state for the app.
+New function name is `loading` and return false when `RECEIVE_DATA` is dispatched.

+    2) Add `loading` function to the store.

+    3) Inside of `App` component, we're also receiving `loading` from `store.getState()`.

+    4) Add if statement to show loading heading in the page if the loading is true.